MEETINGS & DOCUMENTS

 SERVICE STANDARD COMMITTEE (SSC):

-Reviews the service standards, which guide providers in the implementation of services
+Reviews the Service Standards which guide providers in the delivery of services

-Coordinate with the office of Denver HIV Resources (DHR) to identify service standards that require review
+Coordinates with the office of Denver HIV Resources (DHR) to identify Service Standards that require review

 AGENDA SETTING WORKGROUP (ASW):